sherigr/LeaguerBoard/README.md

 # LeaguerBoard

-LeaguerBoard will be a site for my Fantasy Baseball League that will show stats from prior years.
+Wanting to create a responsive website utilizing HTML5/CSS3, JavaScript and jQuery, I'm creating a website for my fantasy basebalal league that will showcase winners & stats from past seasons.

-Very early stages, have not yet implemented CSS3 styling, JavaScript or jQuery
+The site is in the very early stages, so very minimal CSS styling, JS or JQ added so far.